lapwat/cryptowall/README.md

 ## Methods used

-### Ethereum / ERC20
+### Bitcoin / Ethereum

 I used the method and script described in [this excellent article](https://kobl.one/blog/create-full-ethereum-keypair-and-address) from Vincent Kobel.
+He explaines how to generate an ECDSA keypair with OpenSSL.

+[This stackoverflow answer](https://stackoverflow.com/questions/48101258/how-to-convert-an-ecdsa-key-to-pem-format/49213805#49213805) inspired me to generate a deterministic key pair.

 ### Iota